 - They’re interactive, so visitors can move the map around until they get a better idea of where you’re located.

-- You can use Google Maps to highlight any location you want, or even multiple locations.
+- You can use Google Maps to highlight any location you want, even multiple ones.

-- Visitors can switch between map and street views, which enables them to see what your location looks like from the outside without leaving home.
+- Visitors can switch between map and street views, which enables them to see what your location looks like from the outside.